Advance your career with an MSN in Nursing Leadership and Administration

 Frequently Asked Questions

-With the right experience, credentials, and additional education—yes.
+With the right experience, credentials, and additional education—yes, nurses can become a healthcare administrator.
 Deep experience as a nurse can be a major differentiator between you and other applicants for the position.

 However, most employers will be seeking prospects with a doctoral, master or bachelor degree in healthcare administration.
 Herzing University offers a bachelor degree program in healthcare administration and an advanced online MBA program in healthcare management for students seeking a career in healthcare administration.

 The idea of earning a MBA degree is often overlooked by nursing students – but it can be a very valuable way for a nurse to advance in their profession.